Waite Court

-The Waite Court refers to the Supreme Court of the United States from 1874 to 1888, when Morrison Waite served as the seventh Chief Justice of the United States.
+The Waite Court was the Supreme Court of the United States from 1874 to 1888, when Morrison Waite served as the seventh Chief Justice of the United States.
 Waite succeeded Salmon P. Chase as Chief Justice after the latter's death.
 Waite served as Chief Justice until his death, at which point Melville Fuller was nominated and confirmed as Waite's successor.

 The Waite Court presided over the end of the Reconstruction Era, and the start of the Gilded Age.
 It also played an important role during the constitutional crisis that arose following the 1876 presidential election, as five of its members served on the Electoral Commission that Congress created to settle the dispute over who won the Electoral College vote.

 During Waite's tenure, the jurisdiction of federal circuit courts (as against that of the State courts) was expanded by the Jurisdiction and Removal Act of 1875, which gave the federal judiciary full jurisdiction over federal questions.
 As a result of the change, caseloads in the federal courts grew considerably.